berak/uniform-lbp/util/FaceX/readme.md

 code from: https://github.com/delphifirst/FaceX/

-please also retrieve mode.xml.gz from there
+please also retrieve model.xml.gz from there